Introduction to Childhood Practice SCQF Level 5

 There may be an opportunity for a short work experience placement.

-Successful completion of this course may lead to progression onto an SCQF 6 course such as Childhood Practice or Care Practice flexible programme.
+Successful completion of this course may lead to progression onto an SCQF 6 course such as Childhood Practice.

 Entry requirements